GarboMuffin/bananatron/README.md

 Bugs that were discovered, at least in part, based on data collected by Bananatron:

- - CVE-2024-54147: Altair (GraphQL client) did not validate HTTPS certificates.
+ - Altair (GraphQL client) did not validate HTTPS certificates (CVE-2024-54147)
+ - Buttercup (password manager) disables web security for Dropbox authentication, allowing the page to read arbitrary files and bypass the same-origin policy

 ## License